Active Military and Dependents

-The Certificate of eligibility must be obtained from the Adjutant General of the State of Georgia and brought into any Customer Service Center to have a driver's license issued.
+Themust be signed by the local National Guard Commanding Officer and brought into any Customer Service Center to have a driver's license issued.

 This driver's license is renewable during the time of service in the National Guard or until 20 years of service has been obtained which entitles you to a Veteran's License.

-View thefor more information.
+- View the for more information.